Groovy

 Find data group via GUID

-How to identify the name of a data group:
+Here is an example that can be used to determine the name of a data group:

 def strName = g_rtCache.dataGroups["C399FB1F398D76E91BC7DC679E1E4DDB9F5CEB9C"].name